-Each lender will have different equipment finance options, rates and approval criteria.
+Each lender will have different finance products, rates and approval criteria.
 You can learn more about the different ways to apply by reading our Equipment Finance Guide.

 You can usually get a quicker approval from a non-bank, specialist asset finance lenders, or through equipment finance brokers than your bank.

 How can I compare interest rates for equipment finance?

 The primary reason people look to compare interest rates on equipment finance is to ensure they get the best deal and the lowest monthly and total repayment amount possible.
 While an interest rate is a strong indicator of your total and regular repayments, there are other factors to consider as well, such as any initial or ongoing fees that may affect your total loan amount.

 You can see in the table below how the monthly fees can alter your monthly repayments.
 This is why it’s crucial to compare lenders using more than just the advertised interest rate - if you don’t, you could be locked into an agreement that costs your business thousands of dollars in fees over the loan term.